Tourists from all over the world flock to this

 a stove and wood table, a caretaker cottage, no beds there.
 The hole in the ground was the latrine, and outside there

 were three or four large pool tables occupied by youths having fun on their week-end.
-I longedto take a photograph yet

-they are used to this and even expected it.
+as entertainers they are used to this and even expected it.

-green vegetables, her favourite palate.
+her favourite palate.
 And also one beer for me.

 The first day alone was rushed, crowded and very